animetosho/ParPar/xor_depends/info.md

 -   XOR\_DEPENDS (JIT) does not perform as well on 32 bit builds as it does here, due to fewer XMM registers being available for caching

+-   some processor specific optimisations are used in XOR\_DEPENDS JIT code.
+    These optimisations predominantly affect smaller region sizes:

+    -   on Intel Core 2 (as well as first gen Atom), 128-bit unaligned stores are done via 64-bit instructions as they are faster than a MOVDQU instruction

+    -   on Intel Nehalem and newer (Core iX processors), JIT’d code is written to a temporary location then copied across to the destination.
+This reduces “machine clear” events due to SMC triggers and improves performance significantly

+-   AVX is used if supported by the CPU (GF-Complete does this by default)

 -   a few optimisations have been applied to the SPLIT\_TABLE(16,4)
     implementation: